Anabaptist Mennonite Biblical Seminary: Goshen Biblical Seminary

 Goshen Biblical Seminary at Goshen College, a Mennonite Church school in Goshen, Indiana, was one of two institutions that joined to form AMBS.
 Goshen Biblical Seminary was the direct continuation of the Bible School that began at Elkhart Institute in Elkhart, Indiana in 1894, while Elkhart Institute was organized as an academy.
 In 1903, Elkhart Institute moved to Goshen, Indiana, became Goshen College, and was reorganized as a junior college; in 1910 Goshen College was reorganized as a senior college.
 From 1894 until 1933, the Bible School offered a two-year course of study leading to a diploma and served as the Bible department of the college.
 In 1933, the Bible School began offering a four-year ThB (Bachelor of Theology), which expanded to a five-year course in 1942.
 In 1944, the Bible School was organized as a separate school with its own dean.
 In 1946, the school began using the name Goshen Biblical Seminary and began offering a seven-year BD (Bachelor of Divinity) with four years of liberal arts and three years of Bible and theology.
 In 1949, a BRE (Bachelor of Religious Education) was added as a four-year program.
 In 1955, the Th.B. program was discontinued and the seminary was organized into graduate and undergraduate divisions.

 Harold S. Bender served as dean of the college and Bible School from 1931.
 Bender became dean of the seminary in 1944 when it was organized as a separate school and served until his death in 1962.
-In 1953-54, 67 students were enrolled.
-The total number of graduates from 1934-1956 was 190, with over 380 having matriculated.
+In 1953–54, 67 students were enrolled.
+The total number of graduates from 1934 to 1956 was 190, with over 380 having matriculated.
 Goshen Biblical Seminary began aligning its academic program with that of Mennonite Biblical Seminary in 1958 and moved from Goshen to Mennonite Biblical Seminary's Elkhart campus after 1969.